 - ctxtype (str) Type of context the application will be submitted to.
-A value from ContextTypes. - graph (Topology) The application topology to be submitted. - config (dict) Configuration for the submission, augmented with values such as a JobConfig or keys from ConfigParams. - username (str) Deprecated: Username for the Streams REST api.
+A value from ContextTypes. - graph (Topology) The application topology to be submitted. - config (dict) Configuration for the submission. - username (str) Deprecated: Username for the Streams REST api.
 Use environment variable STREAMS_USERNAME if using user-password authentication. - password (str) Deprecated: Password for username.
 Use environment variable STREAMS_PASSWORD if using user-password authentication.

 Returns Result of the submission.
-Content depends on Context Types constant passed as ctxtype.
+For details of what is contained see the ContextTypes constant passed as ctxtype.